PROVIDENCE AND BEYOND:

 Waterplace Park in downtown Providence is a quick walk down College Hill.
 Water Fire, an art installation of burning braziers along the Providence and Woonasquatucket rivers, is a regular summer event.
-At the far end of the park is the Providence Place Mall, which offers the usual lineup of dining and shopping opportunities, as well as mainstream and IMAX movie theatres.
+At the far end of the park is the Providence Place Mall, anchored by Nordstrom's, Brooks Brothers and Tiffany & Co., which offers the usual lineup of dining and shopping opportunities, as well as mainstream and IMAX movie theatres.

 Rhode Island has a special appeal for thespians and theater-goers, and both are served well.
 In addition to the nationally acclaimed Trinity Repertory Company, the smallest state in the Union boasts the Providence Black Repertory Company, as well as the Perishable, Gamm, and Second-Story theaters — all within a few miles.

 Just south of College Hill and within easy walking distance of campus, the Fox Point neighborhood is a bustling mix of new and old.
-Groovy coffee shops, restaurants, and art galleries overlay a close-knit ethnic neighborhood of immigrant or second-generation Cape Verdeans and Portuguese.
+Coffee shops, restaurants and art galleries overlay a close-knit ethnic neighborhood of immigrant or second-generation Cape Verdeans and Portuguese.
 Many Brown medical students live in Fox Point.